ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Promises.md

     }

-In many programming languages such as Python, this approach would work, because functions are by default synchronous function.
+In many programming languages such as Python, this approach would work, because functions are by default synchronous functions.

 In JavaScript, most APIs which require waiting for a function to do something, are **asynchronous** by default which means that this code will not